Policies & Compliance

 costs, etc.

-Disallowance or Disallowed Cost
+Disallowance or Disallowed Costs

-A charge to a grant that the Federal awarding agency determines to be unallowable,
+Charges to a Federal award that the Federal awarding agency or pass-through entity

 Discretionary Grant